 Pricing

-- Personal: $0 per month
+- Personal: Free

-- Starter: $6.92 per month
+- Starter: $6.92/month

-- Advanced: $15.74 per month
+- Advanced: $15.74/month

-6. Clockify – Time Management Tool
+7. Clockify – Time Management Tool

 I have placed Clockify among the best freelancing tools as you can track your work hours easily while working on a project.
-Additionally, it lets you generate invoices and manage projects.
+Also, it lets you generate invoices and manage projects.
 Moreover, the interface is quite simple and does not require any learning curve.

 Clockify has gained popularity for several interesting features which include timesheet features, simple timer, and integration with other platforms.
 As a result, you will be able to stay organized and work properly.